 In Matthew 28:18-20, Jesus issues an imperative: “… make disciples of all nations.”
 If we are going to be faithful in carrying out that mandate, then it is critical to investigate how Jesus defined a disciple.
 Any serious study of Jesus’s definition of a disciple must begin with the ten instances in which He used either the verb “to disciple” (matheteuo) or the noun “disciple” (mathetes).2 It is amazing to me that we run off trying to accomplish a task we have been given without allowing Jesus to describe what a disciple looks like.
 We can’t make disciples if we don’t know what a disciple is.

 We should also pay attention to the global dimension of Christ’s commissioning statements.3 In Matthew’s Gospel, Jesus tells us to go and make disciples “of all nations,” and this command extends to every church and every follower of Christ.
-Therefore, each of us should think strategically and intentionally about how our lives will be leveraged for this global purpose of God.
+Therefore, each of us should think strategically and intentionally about how we can leverage our lives for this global purpose of God.

 In Luke’s commissioning statement, Luke 24:45-47, Jesus highlights three foundational concepts from the Old Testament and then opens the minds of the disciples to understand these concepts.
 These three concepts must direct the life of every church and every follower of Jesus: (1) the crucifixion, (2) the resurrection, and (3) the proclamation of the message of redemption to all nations.
 The question is, Why do we make the third statement optional in our churches?